The Pediatric Center of Stamford is now part of Stamford Health Medical Group.

 - We continue to clean and disinfect rooms and equipment after each visit.
 More extensive cleaning will be done each evening.

-- We are scheduling more time between patient visits.
+- We are scheduling more time between patient visits to keep the "density" down.

 Thank you for your patience as we all continue to navigate these new routines.
 We share your concerns about our children, families and the community.